Selective nerve root block is similar in approach to facet joint injections but they address different pathologies.

 Transient weakness may occur in the distribution of the injected nerve root if the motor root also becomes anesthetized.
 Therefore, observe the patient for at least 15 minutes after the procedure to document pain relief and to monitor the patient for motor weakness and allergic reactions.

 Mostly, the pain relief would be evident within the first 15 minutes after the injection.

-But few patient would have pain resolution over the next few days.
+But few patients would have pain resolution over the next few days.

-Therefore, injection should not be labeled unsuccessful until 1 week after the injection.
+Therefore, the injection should not be labeled unsuccessful until 1 week after the injection.

 Complications are rare during and are usually minor.

 Bleeding, infection and allergic reactions are the commonest complications